BioMedicalImaging-Core-NYUAD/xnat-docs/docs/source/working_with_xnat/uploading.rst

 **Pre-Upload Checklist**

 *   Verify that all DICOM files are present and readable
-*   Ensure data is properly anonymized (see the :ref:`data-anonymization-warning` section above)
+*   Ensure data is properly anonymized (see the `Data Anonymization` warning in the Important Considerations section above)
 *   Remove non-image files (like desktop thumbs, hidden system files, or log files) before zipping for the Compressed Uploader
 *   Check that Subject and Session labels follow your project's naming conventions
 *   Verify you have the necessary permissions for the target project